 List<Result> results = transaction.scan(scan);

-Note that you can’t specify clustering key boundaries and orderings in Scan with a secondary index.
+You can't specify clustering-key boundaries and orderings in Scan by using a secondary index.

-Scan without a partition key to retrieve all the records of a table
+Execute Scan without specifying a partition key to retrieve all the records of a table

-You can also execute a Scan operation without specifying a partition key.
+You can execute a Scan operation without specifying a partition key.

 Instead of calling the partitionKey() method in the builder, you can call the all() method to scan a table without specifying a partition key as follows:

-// Create a Scan operation without a partition key
+// Create a `Scan` operation without specifying a partition key.

 Scan scan =